midtownsystems/clydevalleyhorsearchers/src/termsandconditions.md

 # {{ title }}

 ## Bookings & Payment
 1. BHAA membership is required for all participants, ground only and riding, for all events unless explicitly stated otherwise.
-If you are unsure which level is suitable for you, please ask CVHA who will adise.
+If you are unsure which level is suitable for you, please ask CVHA who will advise.
 2. Payment in full is required to secure a participant’s place at any event/session held by the CVHA.
 3. Payment in full includes the venue fees and each venue has a cancellation policy with cancellation fees.
 Therefore, payment in full includes a non-refundable portion to cover these fees.
 4. Wherever possible, cancellation of the event will lead to transfer of venue fees for those participants to a later date but this cannot be guaranteed.